broadfield-dev/SecureEnv/README.md

 ### `sec_env.process(password=None, env_path=None, in_place=True)`

 Encrypts all plaintext values in a `.env` file.
-Already-encrypted values are left unchanged.
+Already-encrypted values (detected by the `$e$` prefix) are left unchanged.
 Preserves comments, blank lines, and key ordering.

 | Parameter | Type | Default | Description |
 |-----------|------|---------|-------------|